About

 Post-game review

-Import any game by username, PGN, or link.
-Stockfish 18 evaluates every position in your browser and labels each move — Best, Excellent, Inaccuracy, Blunder, and more — with centipawn loss and best-line alternatives throughout.
+Import supported public games by username, PGN, or link.
+Stockfish 18 evaluates positions in your browser and produces move labels, centipawn loss, and best-line alternatives as analysis stabilizes.

 Mistake-based training